This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step Two: Add the Wet Ingredients

-Add the water and oil to the bowl.
+Add the water and (optional) oil to the bowl.
 Whisk thoroughly to ensure that the batter is completely blended and smooth.

-Step Five: Preheat the Waffle Iron
+Step Three: Preheat the Waffle Iron

 Preheat the waffle iron to medium-high heat while the batter sits.